Even-tr/IN-STK5000-9000-Project-2/README.md

 ### Prerequisites
 #### Virtual environments
 We recommend using virtual environments, and made a simple scripts which creates and install the required packages.
+This guide is made for Unix based systems.
+For windows, consider using WSL, or consult the documentation: https://docs.python.org/3/library/venv.html

 To create the environment, use this command

 ```bash
 make venv